ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/csep/update3.md

 ### Faculty
 * Alexander Franks, Lubi Lenaburg, Joshua Bang

+### CSEP Project

 ## Introduction
 The CSEP Alumni Tracking Project tracks students graduating from  2000 - 2018 from the University of California, Santa Barbara.
 The overall goal of tracking students is monitoring opportunities UCSB provides and the impact on student outcomes.

 The data comes from a mix of sources: online - LinkedIn, personal websites, and professional organizations - and UCSB's information about students.
 While not all of the data was accessed through an automated system, some of it required some manual revisions to determine if a student's data is updated.
 So while we collected from some of the sources listed above, there will exist some type of error whether it is a simple misspelling of a word to texts existing in an integer column.

 The organization providing the data does not have an overall goal for the outcome of the data: the CSEP group is free to explore any possible avenue for the data within reason.

+## CSEP Update 1 & 2 Summary
+To be able to work with the data we need to be able to access our individual virtual machine and do our coding there.
+Any visuals that need to be exported from the secure portal has to be approved first by our program advisor.

+We've been able to clean up the data and fix up any corrections with empty entries, grammar, spelling, and clearing up any inconsistencies (i.e. 'Engineering' and 'ENGR').
+Data has been imported externally as well to fulfill our main goal.
+We were able to obtain data for the socioeconomic backgrounds of UCSB freshman admits and also data for top graduate programs in the United States.
+This helped us correlate how impacted a major is to their socioeconomic background and what majors are going to top graduate programs (from usnews), respectively.

+Separately, we took a look at the outcomes of freshmans versus transfer students and prediciting the level of job title at 30% accuracy, 3 times better than a random guess.

+Now, we're doing more analysis on logistic regression models and in the process of sharing our results on a website we create.

 ## CSEP Website
 The CSEP team felt it is beneficial to share the projects results with students.
 In order to do so, we are creating a website to display our results.
 The website is written using a web framework called Django.
 Django is a high-level python web framework that encourages reusability and scalability.
 Therefore, instead of having to rewrite html for every webpage, Django lets us use pages like building blocks and scale from there.